WilliamBidle/QST/README.md

 # Quantum State Estimation through Maximum Likelihood Estimation

 This work is a culmanation of my graduate school masters project at Stony Brook University in the [Quantum Information Science & Technology Group](http://qit.physics.sunysb.edu/wordpress/) under Dr. Eden Figueroa to perform quantum state tomography through maximum likelihood estimation.
-The main files to perform the simulation of quantum states, through $\textit{Quadrature Simulation Methods.py}$, as well as to perform the maximum likelihood estimation of quantum states, through $\textit{MLE.py}$, are described below.
+The main files to perform the simulation of quantum states, through $\textit{Quadrature Simulation Methods.py}$, as well as to perform the maximum likelihood estimation of quantum states, through $\textit{MLE Functions.py}$, are described below.

 ### Quadrature Simulation Methods.py (Quadrature Generation)